 This post may include affiliate links, from which we may earn compensation, at no additional cost to you, when you click on the link.
 This post may also include links to third-party websites from which we are receiving no compensation.
 This is solely for the convenience of the reader.
 We make no claims and hold no liability or responsibility for the content of these linked websites.
 For more information, please see our Disclosure Policy.

-The following post and videos were made as a collaboration between VideoText Interactive and It’s a Joyous Journey.
-We received VideoText Interactive, Algebra: A Complete Course in return for providing this honest content related to our personal experiences with the product.
+The following post and videos were made as a collaboration between Essentials in Writing and It’s a Joyous Journey.
+We received both Essentials in Writing Level 10 and Essentials in Literature Level 10 in return for providing this honest content related to our personal experiences with the product.

 In searching for a high school English curriculum this year, we were looking for something that could be used by both our senior and our freshman.
 You may be wondering how that would be possible with them being on two different levels, but it’s really ideal for us to collaborate on English.
 Reading and discussing books together and collaborating on the writing process through brainstorming and peer review add depth to the process for homeschool high school students.

 We were really excited to find Essentials in Writing and Essentials in Literature!
 Essentials in Writing Level 10 covers all of the writing basics that any high school English curriculum should include:

 It looked like it would be just the right fit to solidify the essentials for my senior, who has some learning challenges that make writing a little more difficult, and to reinforce proper sentence and paragraph structure for my freshman.